martinkatamba/coding_challenge/README.md

 ### Recommendations
 `- adding authentication using jwt`
 `- adding tests using pytest & httpx`
-`- injecting envs better instead of puting them directly in code`
+`- adding extra type validation on email using pydantic` `- injecting envs better instead of puting them directly in code`